 10. Akka: Mobile Developer Resume Example

-The last one of our IT resume examples proves how easy it is to use your resume to promote your portfolio.
+Another one of our IT resume examples proves how easy it is to use your tech resume to promote your portfolio.

-Most HR managers will review your resume online so make sure to link out to Google Play or App Store to make them see your products.
-Also, don’t forget to include websites of the companies that you worked for.
+Most HR managers will review your resume online so make sure to link your Google Play or App Store products.
+You can even include websites of the companies that you worked for.

 Also, notice how the section of job-related skills introduces a variety of adjectives to describe the applicant’s abilities, doing away with dry facts and replacing them with juicy phrases instead.